-Xiyue Wang is a Princeton University PhD candidate, who is arbitrarily imprisoned in Iran, in connection with his peaceful exercise of the right to academic freedom.
+Xiyue Wang is a Princeton University PhD candidate, who was arbitrarily imprisoned in Iran, in connection with his peaceful exercise of the right to academic freedom.
 Mr. Wang, who holds U.S. citizenship, specializes in late 19th and early 20th-century Eurasian history, traveled to Iran in May 2016 to research the Qajar dynasty for his dissertation and to continue his language studies.
 Read more.

 With the approval of his research plan from Iran’s Ministry of Foreign Affairs, Mr. Wang gained access to public documents dating from the late 19th and early 20th centuries at archives and libraries in Tehran.
 He ordered copies of these documents for later review.
 On August 7, 2016, Iranian authorities arrested Mr. Wang and placed him in solitary confinement, where he remained for 18 days.